mendhak/angular-dynamic-configuration-with-auth0/README.md

 ```

-Inject and set up the login method:
+Inject and set up the login and logout methods:

 ```
   constructor(public auth: AuthService) {}